cfpb/design-system/CONTRIBUTING.md

    - `yarn start` to verify your changes in a browser (for developers or designers who can bulid the project)
    - Open a pull request and ask for a review

-### Our tokens take the form of
+### Our tokens have the following form

-Below is an example of a valid JSON token file structure for our project.
+Example of a valid JSON token file structure for our project.

 ```
 {